A simplex-type algorithm for continuous linear programs with constant coefficients: M-CLP pivots

-This includes collisions of type (d), (e), (f) from the $\V$ side, and consists of up to three steps: it may require an initial internal SCLP pivot (pre-boundary step), it may then require a pivot on the boundary dictionary (boundary step), and it may finally require another internal SCLP pivot (post-boundary step).
+This includes collisions of type (d), (e), (f) from the $\V$ side, and the pivot consists of up to three steps: it may require an initial Internal-SCLP pivot (pre-boundary step), it may then require a pivot on the boundary dictionary (boundary step), and it may finally require another Internal-SCLP pivot (post-boundary step).

 The pre-boundary step is determined by the type of collision on the $\V$ side.
 Once pre-boundary SCLP pivot is complete the boundary pivot is carried out as follows: First the Boundary-LP simplex dictionary for $\V$ is constructed.
 Then the leaving variable is determined according to the type (d), (e) or (f).
 It is then determined if the pivot is type I or type II.
 If it is type I no pivot is performed, but the bases $(\K_n,\J_n)_{n\in \{0,N+1\}}$ may change.
 If it is type II, a pivot of the boundary dictionary is performed, and the new bases $(\K'_n,\J'_n)_{n\in \{0,N'+1\}}$ are obtained.
 This also determines the type of collision from the $\W$ side.
 Finally, according to the type of collision from the $\W$ side a post-boundary SCLP pivot may be performed.
 We now describe these steps.